-A week ago I finished to read a book called The paradox of choice.
+A week ago I finished to read a book called The Paradox of Choice: Why More Is Less (P.S.).
 I chose it because I saw the author in a Ted Talk, or maybe someone mentioned it to me.
 Anyway, L. and I were quite intrigued by the theory behind the book, so he bought it and I read it – as usual.
 I have to say that I am still thinking about it, now I’ll explain why.

 The theory behind the book is that having the choice of products we have now makes our existence more difficult and sad.
 If I have to buy a shirt, where do I go?
 There are so many shops out there with so many different types of shirts available in an almost infinte array of colours, prices and shapes that if you are keen on making the perfect choice you go crazy.
 That’s not just about clothing.
 The same thing can be applied to insurances, phone companies, cars, restaurants, holidays, anything we can purchase with our money.

 On the one hand, I do understand the point that the author makes.
 It is true, there are too many options.
 When I go shopping and I want to try something new I almost get scared because there are too many options, therefore I usually stick with the usual.
 I sometimes think that I would like to try a cream that is produced locally and in small numbers as big companies are spending too much money on advertising.
 However, when I go to beauty stores and there are too many options it gives me a headache.